mysql/mysql-utilities/doc/intro/index.rst

         db_list.append((db[0], None))

 If you wanted to supply your own list of databases, you could use an option like the following.
-You could also add an else clause which would allow you to either get all of the databases by omitting the --databases option or supply your own list of databases (for example, --databases=db1,db2,db3)::
+You could also add an else clause which would enable you to either get all of the databases by omitting the --databases option or supply your own list of databases (for example, --databases=db1,db2,db3)::